alirezanqp/K8s-learning/README.md

-# k8s-learning
+# K8s-learning
-Learning resources and exercises for learning Kubernetes
+resources and exercises for learning Kubernetes